While there are a few different methodologies for purifying investments, we're going to cover the AAOIFI method below.

 - If you held the shares until the end of the fiscal year, apply the formula:

-(Total non-compliant income / Total outstanding shares) x (Number of shares you held at year-end)
+(Total non-compliant revenue / Total outstanding shares) x (Number of shares you held at year-end)

 Should I purify my investment even if the company is shariah compliant?